babel/babel/packages/babel-preset-env/README.md

 The full list of queries could be found in [Browserslist docs](https://github.com/browserslist/browserslist#queries).

-If you need to use different browsers for Autoprefixer and Babel, you can use `browsers` options of each tool.
+If you need to use different browsers for Babel, you can specify Browserslist queries in `targets.browsers` option.

 You may also target browsers supporting ES Modules (https://www.ecma-international.org/ecma-262/6.0/#sec-modules).
 When specifying this option, the browsers field will be ignored.
 You can use this approach in combination with `<script type="module"></script>` to conditionally serve smaller scripts to users (https://jakearchibald.com/2017/es-modules-in-browsers/#nomodule-for-backwards-compatibility).